 This is really important, especially in the winter.
-It gets dark really quickly during the autumn, winter and early spring months, Deciding to go for a a trail run after work, means you are going to lose the light quite quickly.
-If you are new to trails, and don’t know where you are going, you could get lost, injured or worse.
+It gets dark really quickly during the autumn, winter, and early spring months, Deciding to go for a trail run after work, means you are going to lose the light quite quickly.
+If you are new to trails and don’t know where you are going, you could get lost, injured, or worse.
 We prefer to go early in the morning, especially when exploring as you have the whole day ahead of you.
 Safety and security should always be front of mind, especially when considering trail running for beginners.

 Trail Running for Beginners – The Right Gear

-While deciding when and were to run will probably be your first consideration, your next job will be to find the kit you are going to need.
+While deciding when and where to run will probably be your first consideration, your next job will be to find the kit you are going to need.
 While road shoes are ok in some conditions (especially when it’s dry and relatively flat) but you will need to invest in a pair of trail shoes.
 This in itself can be a big job with an extensive range of shoes to choose from.
-We have spent years trialling shoes, reviewing them, swapping them mid ultra, swapping out one pair for another.
+We have spent years trialing shoes, reviewing them, swapping them mid-ultra, and swapping out one pair for another.
 We have only scratched the surface with so many brands, styles, models etc.

 Trail Shoes for Beginners

-There are trail shoes for wide feet, waterproof trail shoes, carbon plate trail shoes, trail shoes for muddy conditions, shoes for racing shorter stuff, shoes for longer runs.
+There are trail shoes for wide feet, waterproof trail shoes, carbon plate trail shoes, trail shoes for muddy conditions, shoes for racing shorter stuff, and shoes for longer runs.
 Where do we even begin?
 Websites like Sportsshoes.com are great for discounted versions of the latest models where you can pick up shoes like the Salomon Speedcross 5 for a steal.
-Do some research, ask for recommendations and shop around.
-You will soon find a pair that suit you and if you don’t get it right first time don’t worry – not everyone finds their ideal shoe first off.
-Just be sure to go up a half size/full size so that you have enough rooms, pick a good pair of socks and don’t stress when they get dirty!
+Do some research, ask for recommendations, and shop around.
+You will soon find a pair that suits you and if you don’t get it right the first time don’t worry – not everyone finds their ideal shoe first off.
+Just be sure to go up a half size/full size so that you have enough room, pick a good pair of socks, and don’t stress when they get dirty!

 When starting out I just used my Garmin 235 which was great.
 Of course, I then got charmed by the beauty of the Garmin Fenix 6 Pro and the fact that I could load my routes up and the long battery life and I had to have one.
 This has changed trail running for me because I am now much more confident going out alone with a route to follow.
 I can also track back if I go wrong.
 I am much more confident knowing how far it is until the next turn for example.
 We have listed the best Garmin running watches for trail runners here.

 Once you have found your feet on the trails, and got more into it, you want to think about a running head torch.
-There are many to choose form.
+There are many to choose from.
 I still run with a £15 Amazon purchase which is quite heavy but it works for me.
-This particular head torch is a reasonable price and is recommended by many though.
-If you are going to run off road in the dark, a head torch is a must.
+If you are going to run off-road in the dark, a head torch is a must.